 Recipe Ingredients

-- Broccoli florets- When you cut the head of broccoli apart into smaller pieces and remove the thick stock, you have broccoli florets.
+- Raw broccoli florets- Be sure to grab fresh broccoli.
+When you cut the head of broccoli apart into smaller pieces and remove the thick stock, you have broccoli florets.
 You can use a knife, however, I find it easier to twist and pull the pieces apart into smaller pieces; AKA florets.
 The thick stock (or trunk) is edible, however, it takes longer to cook this portion so you want to cut this down.
 The trunk does have nutrients in it too so I do not like to waste.
 If you prefer not to eat the trunk part, make sure you still save it-you can use it in smoothies like my Broccoli Smoothie.
+You can also buy prepped broccoli florets from the grocery store so you do not have to break it apart!

 - Sea salt- This prevents the broccoli’s natural sugars and salts from draining into the blanching water preventing your broccoli to lose any flavor.